noorjsdivs/vite-commerceyt/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements
-Special thanks to Vite.js, Node.js, and Vue.js for making this project possible.
+Special thanks to Vite.js, Node.js for making this project possible.